 401(k) tax credits for employers

-Some businesses may be eligible for a 401(k) tax credit, with a special thanks to the semi-new SECURE Act.
+Some businesses may be eligible for a 401(k) tax credit, with a special thanks to the new SECURE Act 2.0.
 Is yours?
 Keep reading below to learn about tax credit for 401(k).

-The Setting Every Community Up for Retirement Enhancement (SECURE) Act offers a number of advantages for employers who offer a retirement plan and for employees who participate.
+The Setting Every Community Up for Retirement Enhancement (SECURE) Act offered a number of advantages for employers who offer a retirement plan and for employees who participate.
+The act was signed into law in 2019 and created enhanced tax credits for small businesses that start a new 401(k) plan and/or add an automatic enrollment feature to any plan.

-The act incentivizes employers to start a 401(k) plan for their employees by offering 401(k) tax credits.
+The act incentivizes employers to start a 401(k) plan for their employees by offering 401(k) tax credits and expands retirement savings.
 And in turn, lowers a company’s tax liability.

 |Looking to start a new 401(k) plan?
 It just got easier.
 Patriot has partnered with Vestwell, a retirement platform trusted by small businesses across all 50 states, to offer payroll with seamless 401(k) integration.
 Learn more about the upcoming integration by signing up here.|